espressomd/espresso/doc/sphinx/introduction.rst

 .. rubric:: Interactions

-Interactions between particles usually fall in three categories:
+In |es|, interactions between particles usually fall in three categories:

 -  :ref:`Non-bonded interactions` are short-ranged interactions between *all* pairs of particles of specified types.
 An example is the